Ozone Zeno

 The Ozone Zeno is a French single-place paraglider that was designed by the Ozone R&D Team and has been produced by Ozone Gliders of Le Bar-sur-Loup, France, since 2016.

 Design and development

 The aircraft was designed as a competition glider for expert-level pilots and is produced in four sizes to match pilot weight ranges.
 It is a two-line design, with only A and B risers.
 The B-risers have wooden handles for rear-riser control.

 The glider is made from a combination of 27g Porcher Sport Skytex 27 Classic and Dominico 30D fabrics.
-Of the choice of fabric the company says, "it is important to note that due to the extensive use of light materials in this wing, it is less durable than an M6, for example.
+Of the choice of fabric the company says, "due to the extensive use of light materials in this wing, it is less durable than an M6, for example.
 These lightweight and high performance materials require care and caution on the ground."